Veil-Project/veil-project.github.io/collections/_posts/2019-02-14-state-of-veil-network.md

 - Your total wallet balance is  comprised of *four* different coin balances.

-- Transactions currently can not combine multiple input types.
-For example, if you had 10 Veil Zerocoin, and 4 Veil RingCT in your wallet, you currently could not make a *12 Veil* transaction, since that would require input from both Zerocoin and RingCT.
+- Transactions currently cannot combine multiple input types.
+For example, if you had 10 veil Zerocoin, and 4 veil RingCT in your wallet, you currently could not make a *12 veil* transaction, since that would require input from both Zerocoin and RingCT.

-- In this same example, if you tried to send 2 Veil, you currently can not specify from which “bucket” it comes from, unless using console commands.
+- In this same example, if you tried to send 2 veil, you currently can not specify from which “bucket” it comes from, unless using console commands.
 By default, the current wallet prioritizes sending from Zerocoin, then RingCT, and finally CT.
 (Basecoin can only be spent through an RPC command from the Console, in the Advanced area of the wallet.)

 ## Looking forward

-Since August of 2018, the Veil team has been working non-stop in the creation of what we believe will become the world’s leading privacy cryptocurrency, and we couldn’t be prouder of having reaching our first milestone, with our launch in January.
+Since August of 2018, the Veil team has been working non-stop in the creation of what we believe will become the world’s leading privacy cryptocurrency, and we couldn’t be prouder of having reached our first milestone, with our launch in January.

 The current priorities of the development team are removing Basecoin and CT transaction types from the network to achieve our goal of providing “always-on” privacy, as well as completing the feature set of our Core Wallet.